 Take time to get to know direct reports personally

 Ask them to tell their story of their journey from childhood to today.
-What were some of the difficult life and work choices they made, including how and why they made them?
+What were some of their difficult life and work choices, including how and why they made them?
 What lessons did their experiences teach them?
 You should know what motivates them and what holds them back.

 Ask probing questions about what career(s) would be aspirational.
 It can and perhaps should be more than one.
 What is their vision when they reach the pinnacle of their career?

 Help them shape a plan

 With the future vision in mind, collaborate on a plan to get them there.
 The goal should focus on which skills the individual wants to grow and how you can help them make it happen.
 Think of it as the roadmap to self-actualization.

 Of course, not all managers can effectively engage in these conversations.
 Feedback and listening skills can be honed through practice and online micro-learning courses like Skills Coach.
 Further, online tools like Culture Amp’s 1-on-1 Conversations help managers and employees have more meaningful, continuous conversations about career and individual development goals.

 As we mentioned, employees don’t leave their jobs due to a lousy manager alone; however, they leave their jobs when managers don’t do the heavy lifting of helping them build their careers.